andrewsleigh/fab-slider/docs/_posts/2019-04-12-getting-started-problems-to-solve.md

 ---
-permalink: getting-started-2-problems-to-solve/
+permalink: getting-started-problems-to-solve/
-title: Getting Started 2 – Problems to Solve
+title: Getting started – Problems already I know I need to solve
 date: 2019-04-12
 author: Andrew
 layout: page
 sort_id: 20
 ---

+I assume there will be all sorts of problems I need to solve in order to make this.
+At this stage, these are the ones I can think of.

 ### Handling different speeds
 Will the same motor be able to handle both kinds of usage?